SylvanusNK/alx-low_level_programming/README.md

-This repo is all about bringing to our knowledge the basics of the C programming language.
+This repo is all about creating static libraries in C